Research & Internships

 - Form and Approval Process

 Students are required to submit this Undergraduate Research form prior to starting the research project.
 The form is received by the Academic Advisor & Program Manager.
-The Academic Advisor & Program Manager obtains final approvals from the Faculty Research Supervisor, Faculty Mentor, and the Director of Undergraduate Programs.
+The Academic Advisor & Program Manager obtains final approvals from the Faculty Research Supervisor and the Director of Undergraduate Programs.
 Once the approvals are obtained, the student will receive the CRN to register with.

 Undergraduate Research Across Campus

 For more information about undergraduate research across the University of Illinois and how to get started Visit the Office of Undergraduate Research.

 Internships are an excellent opportunity for students to gain real-world experience in crop sciences.
 Most internships are paid positions advertised and coordinated by individual companies, consultants, or on-campus organizations.
 Students can also earn credit for this undergraduate experience, through CPSC 393: Crop Sciences Internship or HORT 393: Horticulture Internship.

 Form and Approval Process

 Students are required to submit this Internship form prior to starting the internship experience.
 The form is received by the Academic Advisor & Program Manager.
 The Academic Advisor & Program Manager obtains internship approval from the Director of Undergraduate Programs.
 Once the approval is obtained, the student will receive the CRN to register with.